New Brunswick Family Day Trips & Destinations

 Across the street from the Block House.
 We enjoyed the picnic area and a chance to stroll and stretch our legs when we arrived in St. Andrews on our day trip.
 Lots of space to run and play and a little pathway around the park.

 At the Huntsman Marine Science Center you will enjoy seeing sturgeon, seahorses, salmon, intertidal creatures, and underwater viewing of Bay of Fundy fishes.
-There is also a Café & Gift Shop, children’s play area, feature films, interactive displays, the walking path to the beach to explore while on site.
+There is also a Café & Gift Shop, a children’s play area, feature films, interactive displays, a walking path to the beach to explore while on site.

 Kingsbrae Gardens, St. Andrews, NB (read here about our visit)

-Kingsbrae gardens is a place for everyone!
-The young and young at heart will find beauty and a little whimsy at the gardens.
+Kingsbrae Gardens is a place for everyone!
+The young and young at heart will find beauty and a little whimsy in the gardens.
 A must-visit for any trip to St. Andrews.

 St. Andrews is a prime whale-watching location on the Fundy coast.
-We have been out a few times, and experiences whale watching as a couple with Jolly Breeze Tall Ship Whale Adventures, and a few years later with our family with Quoddy Link Marine and most recently with Island Quest.
+We have been out a few times, and experienced whale watching as a couple with Jolly Breeze Tall Ship Whale Adventures, and a few years later as a family with Quoddy Link Marine and most recently with Island Quest.

 We have not done a huge amount of day trips to Fredericton and along the western side of the province.
-There are some destinations on our 2019 bucket list.
-Seeing as this is a Day Tripping post, we find that going much further really means an overn ight.
-But coming year we have a plan to overnight in the region and take in some day trip destinations to share with you!
+There are some destinations on our 2021 bucket list.
+We have a plan to overnight in the region and take in some day trip destinations to share with you!

 5804 Route 102, Prince William, New Brunswick, E6K 0A5